Training neural networks with structured noise improves classification and generalization: Introduction

-Section \ref{sec:the_models} introduces the neural network model which will be studied in this work, as well as some relevant learning algorithms for training this architecture. \\ Section \ref{sec:twn} introduces and characterizes the \textit{training-with-noise} algorithm \cite{gardner_training_1989}, emphasizing its relation with Support Vector Machines and with the optimization problem studied by Wong and Sherrington \cite{wong_neural_1993}. \\ Section \ref{sec:choice_of_training_conf} contains our main results.
+Section~\ref{sec:the_models} presents the neural network model considered in this work, as well as some relevant learning algorithms for training this architecture. \\ Section~\ref{sec:twn} introduces and characterizes the \textit{training-with-noise} algorithm \cite{gardner_training_1989}, emphasizing its relation with Support Vector Machines and with the optimization problem studied by Wong and Sherrington \cite{wong_neural_1993}. \\ Section~\ref{sec:choice_of_training_conf} contains our main results.
 We derive an analytical characterization of optimal noisy training data, focusing on the extreme case of injecting maximal noise.
 We demonstrate that generating optimal noise translates into producing training data-points whose features adhere to specific constraints, which we refer to as the \textit{structure} of the noise.
-When the level of noise is maximal, minima and low saddle points in the energy landscape defined by Hebb's learning rule are shown to be good training configurations according to our analytical characterization. \\ In Section \ref{sec:U} we study numerically whether minima of the energy landscape remain good training configurations while the energy landscape is modified by training.
-When noise is maximal (and our theoretical criterion applies), we find that the Hebbian Unlearning rule emerges from the training-with-noise procedure.
-In this setting, the famously good performance of Hebbian Unlearning acts as a confirmation of our analytical characterization of effective training configurations. \\ In Section \ref{sec:samp}, we develop an effective sampler of good noisy training data, based on our theoretical criterion.
-This enables the achievement of higher critical capacities, while preserving sizable basins of attraction for the memories.
+When the level of noise is maximal, minima and low saddle points in the energy landscape defined by Hebb's learning rule are shown to be good training configurations according to our analytical characterization. \\ In Section~\ref{sec:HU_TWN} we show that, when noise is maximal (and our theoretical criterion applies), the Hebbian Unlearning rule emerges from the training-with-noise procedure.
+In this setting, the famously good performance of Hebbian Unlearning acts as a confirmation of our analytical characterization of effective training configurations.